 To establish an international cultural forum in the Foundation's current space in Gdańsk, on Rolna 8 Street, and at the same time to build and manage an artistic and educational film centre in the Kashubian Switzerland, in Łączyńska Huta, Chmielno district.

 All pioneering activities aimed at improving the living conditions of the population by upgrading the state of the natural environment, as well as the organisation of other events promoting life in harmony with nature.

 .... and founder of the Foundation together with Dorota Litwinska and Krystyna Jaetke.
 The Foundation's council members are Malgorzata Litwinska, Maciej Barlak and Szymon Ziolkowski.

 A CONFERENCE and NVC (Nonviolent Communication) WORKSHOPS were held on September 7-8, 2023, in cooperation with representatives from science and art, from Poland, Germany, Austria and Lithuania.
 The conference was under the patronage of Ambassador Dr. Emil Brix, Director of the Diplomatic Academy in Vienna.
-At the end of November 2023 we are planning a gala SIGNA PRO PACIS, which will have a Viennese ball character.

 In the following years, the initiative will be continued cyclically with an art festival.
 Art as a unifying element between multilingual ethnic groups and religions gives us the opportunity to seek dialogue, even if the chances of finding a common language are very limited.
 The motto of our project is THE ART OF UNDERSTANDING, i.e. the art of building bridges between people and nations.